-I’m Tracey, a nationally recognized death doula, deathcare educator, public speaker, and funeral professional with over fifteen years of experience at the intersection of end-of-life care, community advocacy, and education.
-My work is grounded in a simple but profound belief:
+I’m Tracey, a nationally recognized death doula, companion animal death doula, deathcare educator, public speaker, and funeral professional with over twenty years of experience at the intersection of end-of-life care, community advocacy, and education.

 Deathcare is community care.